Trevor Kennerd

 Trevor Kennerd (born December 23, 1955) was a kicker for the Winnipeg Blue Bombers in the Canadian Football League (CFL) from 1980-1991.
 He was a three-time CFL All-Star (1981, 1985 Football Reporters of Canada All-Star and 1983 Coaches All-Star) and helped the Blue Bombers to three Grey Cup victories (1984, 1988, 1990), including kicking the winning field-goal in the 1988 Grey Cup.
 He was inducted into the Winnipeg Blue Bomber Hall of Fame in 1997 and was selected as one of the 20 Blue Bombers All-Time Greats in 2005.

 While playing with the Bombers, Kennerd worked as an accounts manager for Wordsnorth Communications Services.
-Kennerd is currently the president of TKM Inc., a marketing communications firm in Winnipeg, Manitoba, Canada, and is the former Honorary Colonel for 435 Transport and Rescue Squadron located at 17 Wing Winnipeg.
+Kennerd is currently the president of TKM Inc., a marketing communications firm in Winnipeg, Manitoba, and is the former Honorary Colonel for 435 Transport and Rescue Squadron located at 17 Wing Winnipeg.